-- Durability: Implants are very durable and will last many years.
-With good care, many implants last a lifetime.
+- Durability: Due to their titanium construction, dental implants are very durable.
+With proper care, dental implants last a lifetime.

 - Convenience: Removable dentures are just that; removable.
 Dental implants eliminate the embarrassing inconvenience of removing dentures, as well as the need for messy adhesives to keep them in place.

 Most people are good candidates to get dental implants.
-You must have enough bone in your jaw to allow an implant to be placed in the jawbone.
-You should be free of periodontal disease.
+One requirement is that you must have enough bone in your jaw to allow an implant to be placed in the jawbone.
+You should also be free of periodontal disease.

-Some people want implants to replace teeth that have been missing for years.
-Others may need implants to replace teeth that were extracted recently because of severe decay, periodontal (gum) disease, infection or injury.
-In some cases, the teeth can be extracted and the implant placed at the same time.
-However, if you have a severe infection in a tooth root or your gums, your dentist may wait a few months after removing the teeth to allow the area to heal.
+Dental implants can be used to replace teeth that have been missing for years as well as teeth that were extracted due to severe decay, periodontal gum disease, infection, or injury.
+In some cases, the teeth can be extracted, and the implant placed at the same time.
+However, if you have a severe infection in a tooth root or your gums, the oral surgeon may recommend waiting a few months after removing the teeth to allow the area to heal.

-If you do not have enough bone to support an implant, you may be able to have the bone in the area built up.
-This is a common procedure called bone grafting or augmentation.
-If a bone graft is done, you will need four to eight months to heal before having the implants placed in your jawbone.
+If you do not have enough bone to support a dental implant, you may be a candidate for bone grafts to help build up and restore bone in the jaw area.
+Commonly called bone grafting or augmentation, if you undergo this procedure prior to dental implants, you will need four to eight months to heal before having the implants can be placed in your jawbone.
 You can wear dentures or a bridge during this time, so you won’t be without teeth.

-After the implant has bonded to the jawbone, the second phase begins.
-The doctor will uncover the implants and attach small posts which will act as anchors for the artificial teeth.
+Once the dental implant has bonded to the jawbone, the second phase begins.
+Your oral surgeon will uncover the implants and attach small posts which will act as anchors for the artificial teeth.
 These posts protrude through the gums.
 When the artificial teeth are placed these posts will not be seen.
 The entire procedure usually takes six to eight months.
-Most patients experience minimal disruption in their daily life.
+With temporary dentures, most patients experience minimal disruption in their daily life.

-After the surgery, your surgeon will give you antibiotics and pain medicine.
+After the first phase of the procedure is completed, your oral surgeon will give you antibiotics and pain medicine.
 You also will get instructions to follow.
 These will include: